John Key: Monarchy vs Republic

+Privatisation

+Key noted others' concern at the pace of asset sales, but stated that the arguments against selling assets in the 1980s were largely irrational.
+In a 2002 interview, he said that "some form of orientation towards privatisation" in health, education and superannuation, such as giving firms tax breaks for employer super schemes, made sense.
+After his party won a plurality in the 2011 election, Key rejected claims that the National Government lacked a mandate to partially privatise state-owned assets.

 Personal life

 Personal wealth

 On 25 July 2008, Key was added to the New Zealand National Business Review (NBR) Rich List for the first time.
 The list details the wealthiest New Zealand individuals and family groups.
-He had an estimated wealth of NZ$50 million, which made him the wealthiest New Zealand Member of Parliament.
+He had an estimated wealth of NZ$50 million, which made him the wealthiest New Zealand Member of Parliament, and the wealthiest prime minister ever.
 In the 2016 NBR Rich List, Key had an estimated wealth of NZ$60 million.
 Most of his financial investments are held in a blind trust.

 Family

 Key married Bronagh Irene Dougan in 1984; they met when they were both students at Burnside High School.
 She has a BCom degree, and worked as a personnel consultant before becoming a full-time mother.
-They have two children, Stephie and Max.
+They have two children, a daughter and Max.
 Max is a night-time radio host for George FM, and is also a singer.
 Stephie is a performance artist.

 Religious views

-In 2008 Key stated that he attended church frequently with his children, but was an agnostic.
+In 2008, Key stated that he attended church frequently with his children, but was an agnostic.
 He has said that he does not believe in an afterlife, and sees religion as "doing the right thing".

+Private pilot licence

+In October 2024, Key revealed that he began studying for helicopter license during the COVID-19 lockdowns in New Zealand and has since logged 280 hours of flight time.
+Key owns a Guimbal Cabri G2, which he has customised with the proposed alternative New Zealand flag design, three white rabbit emblems for good luck, and his personal callsign, ZK-IJK.
+Key stated in the news that he mostly flies his helicopter to golf courses.